There is a trend in marketing that might surprise you.

 How do you reach out to connect with these influencers?

-Like any type of marketing, it’s more about learning and using an effective process that scales.
+Like any type of marketing, it’s more about learning and using an effective process that scales growth.
 So forget the secret sauce.
 I’m about to give you the entire recipe for successful influencer marketing outreach.

 - What is Influencer Outreach?